robotic-esp/pdt/readme.md

    7. Save as `.bmp`
    8. Open `.bmp` in MATLAB
    9. Export to a csv file `csvwrite('filename.csv', bmpFileName)`
-   10. Use the csvObstacle class
+   10. Use the csvObstacle class (currently not implemented)

 ## Create a regression class of BIT*